 In a wind rose, the horizontal plane is divided into 12 sectors of 30 degrees each, and the frequencies of occurrence of "bands" of wind speeds for wind blowing within the sector are shown in the form of contiguous bars.
 For example, the following diagram shows the wind rose for a typical island on the eastern side of Hong Kong.

 (d) Wind measurement

 Wind resource differs from location to location, particularly when the terrain of the area is hilly.
-To assess the wind resource at a particular site in Hong Kong, one can make use of the Wind Resource Maps made available on this website, to get an initial idea.
-However, the best way is to conduct actual wind measurement at or near to the proposed location.
+The best way is to conduct actual wind measurement at or near to the proposed location.